bugimetal/facedetection/README.md

 ## 1. The API.

-The actual API has only 1 endpoint which require no authentication.
+The actual API has only 1 endpoint which requires no authentication.

 |Method|Endpoint                                     |Description                                           |
 |------|---------------------------------------------|------------------------------------------------------|